crux82/gqa-it/README.md

 GQA-it is a **large-scale Italian dataset for Visual Question Answering** based on the balanced version of [GQA](https://cs.stanford.edu/people/dorarad/gqa/about.html).

-GQA-it contains more than **1 million question/answer pairs in Italian over 80K images** obtained by applying Neural Machine Translation. $3,000$ question-answer pairs have been manually validated to provide a valuable benchmark.
+GQA-it contains more than **1 million question/answer pairs in Italian over 80K images** obtained by applying Neural Machine Translation.

+Most importantly, a **Test set of 3,000 question-answer pairs has been manually validated to provide a valuable benchmark in Italian**.

 GQA-it has been used to adapt to Italian the [LXMERT](https://github.com/airsplay/lxmert) state-of-the-art VQA neural architecture, and the resuts have shown comparable results between English and Italian models.
 More details about GQA-it can be found in the original paper [Croce et al. 2021](http://ceur-ws.org/Vol-3033/paper42.pdf).

 This repository is organized as follows:

 * `train.json.gz` is a compressed version of the json training file.
 It contains training examples derived from the original GQA trainig material (balanced version).
 * `testdev3k_validated.json.gz` is a compressed file containing  3000 manually validated test/benchmarking examples derived from the origial GQA development material.
-* `valid.json.gz` is a compressed version of the json development file derived from the original GQA validation material (balanced version)
+* `valid.json.gz` is a compressed version of the json development file derived from the original GQA validation material (balanced version).
-* `trainval_label2ans.json.gz`
-* `trainval_ans2label.json.gz`
+* `trainval_label2ans.json.gz` and `trainval_ans2label.json.gz` reflect the set of possible answers and they are required by LXMERT (that models the VQA process as a classification task).

+Please notice that the above files can be directly used to train an LXMERT model, as they are correspondingly formatted; please refer to the following [LINK](https://github.com/airsplay/lxmert#gqa).
+Most importantly each question/answer pair refers to the ID of the original image from the GQA dataset, so that you can downdload the correspoding [visual data](https://cs.stanford.edu/people/dorarad/gqa/download.html) or you can directly use the feature vector linked [HERE](https://github.com/airsplay/lxmert#gqa).

 ### How to cite GQA-it

 If you find GQA-it useful for your research, please cite the following paper: